-My son Steven and I were flying from PDX to AMM (Amman Jordan) in the summer of 2007, with a 2-hour layover in Chicago.
-Summer t-storms are common enough around the country; I should have known better than to book a flight with a layover in Chicago, the home of snarly / delayed air traffic.
+My son Steven and I were flying from PDX (Portland) to AMM (Amman Jordan) in the summer of 2007, with a 2-hour layover in Chicago.
+Summer t-storms are common enough around the country; I should have known better than to book a flight with a layover in Chicago, the home of snarly, delayed air traffic.
 But there we were, strapped into our seats on the PDX tarmac, going nowhere.
 "Weather near Chicago" caused air traffic to back up around the country.
 Our flight wasn't even allowed to take off until it was known it would have clearance to land in Chicago.

 We were delayed over 1.5 hours, and finally our plane headed for O'Hare; I knew that making our connection would be like finding the Holy Grail.
 Once in O'Hare we dashed for the train that would take us several terminals away to our Amman-bound flight.
 My heart fell as we raced off the train only to see up ahead that the gate area was empty.
 We had missed our flight.

 I was the first to say we'd take our chances in Chicago, and so Steven and I were put at the top of the list for the next night's flight.
 By now it was after midnight.
 And then, one of the employees casually mentioned that O'Hare had cots and pillows and blankets for stranded people in the basement of one of the terminals, but she wasn't sure which one.
-A few in our party headed for $300 / night hotels, but we cheapo Walkers spent 40 minutes wandering and finally discovered the location of this massive sleepover, and when we did, we joined about a hundred other sleepers and a couple of armed guards, in a basement corner of O'Hare.
+A few stranded passengers headed for $350 / night hotels, but we cheapo Walkers spent 40 minutes wandering and finally discovered the location of this massive sleepover, and when we did, we joined about a hundred other sleepers and a couple of armed guards, in a basement corner of O'Hare.
 The only thing missing was Netflix and popcorn.

 We were shooed out about 5 a.m. and were allowed to take our blanket and pillow anywhere we could find a quiet corner.
-Later on we took the El into Chicago, ate a breakfast roll on some adirondack chairs on the front lawn of Sears Tower, explored the theatre district, ate a late lunch at Hard Rock Cafe, and then did some digging at the Newberry Library.
+Later on we took the El into Chicago, ate a breakfast roll reclining on some adirondack chairs on the front lawn of Sears Tower, explored the theatre district, ate a late lunch at Hard Rock Cafe, and then did some digging at the Newberry Library.
 And then it was back to O'Hare to make sure we were first in the standby line.

 Chicago's fantastic transit system carried us from the airport and around the city